Trnovo, Republika Srpska

-Trnovo (Трново) is a municipality of the city of Istočno Sarajevo located in Republika Srpska, an entity of Bosnia and Herzegovina.
+Trnovo (Трново) is a municipality of the city of Istočno Sarajevo, Republika Srpska, Bosnia and Herzegovina.

 As of 2013, the municipality had a population of 2,050 inhabitants.
 The town itself had a total population of 1,023, with 956 of them living in the Republika Srpska part and 67 in the Federation part.

 It consists of roughly one third of the pre-war municipality of Trnovo.
 Roughly two thirds of the pre-war Trnovo municipality is now part of the Federation of Bosnia and Herzegovina entity.

 Geography

 Trnovo is situated south of Sarajevo on the M-18 road Sarajevo-Trnovo-Foča-Trebinje.
 It is surrounded by the Jahorina, Bjelašnica and Treskavica mountains which were the locations of Olympic competitions during the 1984 Winter Olympics.
 Those mountains are popular destinations for a variety of winter sports and activities.

 The Željeznica river is one of the town's chief geographic features.
 It flows through the town and municipality from south through the center of Trnovo, Kijevo and East Sarajevo to west part of Sarajevo City eventually meets with the Bosna river.